Chapter 2 The Pre-Travel Consultation Self-Treatable Conditions

 RISK FOR TRAVELERS

 Inadequate acclimatization may lead to altitude illness in any traveler going to 8,000 ft (2,500 m) or higher, and sometimes even at lower altitude.
 Susceptibility and resistance to altitude illness are genetic traits, and no simple screening tests are available to predict risk.
 Risk is not affected by training or physical fitness.
 Children are equally susceptible as adults; people aged >50 years have slightly lower risk.
-How a traveler has responded to high altitude previously is the most reliable guide for future trips, but is not infallible.
-However, given certain baseline susceptibility, risk is largely influenced by rate of ascent and exertion (see Table 2-06).
-Determining an itinerary that will avoid any occurrence of altitude illness is difficult because of variations in individual susceptibility, as well as in starting points and terrain.
+How a traveler has responded to high altitude previously is the most reliable guide for future trips if the altitude and rate of ascent are similar, but this is not infallible.
+Given certain baseline susceptibility, risk is largely influenced by the altitude, rate of ascent, and exertion (see Table 2-07).
+Creating an itinerary that will avoid any occurrence of altitude illness is difficult because of variations in individual susceptibility, as well as in starting points and terrain.
 The goal for the traveler may not be to avoid all symptoms of altitude illness but to have no more than mild illness.

 |RISK CATEGORY||DESCRIPTION||PROPHYLAXIS RECOMMENDATIONS|